Are you looking for a contractor?

 In terms of safety, the Government of Quebec ensures that staircases are code-conforming, whether it be the size of the step or the height of the handrail, nothing is left to chance.

-Truth be told, in the province of Quebec, a handrail or guardrail isn’t only mandatory, but it also must always be on the same side.
+Truth be told, in the province of Quebec, a handrail or guardrail isn’t only mandatory, but it has to be on the same side.
 Height-wise, it must be at least 34 inches off the ground.

-Should this standard not be respected, your municipality may fine you $100.
+Should this standard not be respected, you may be fined $100 by your municipality.

 Conduct a feasibility study